The average CTR for native ads is almost 3x higher than for regular display ads.

 Native advertising is a form of paid media where the ad mimics the design of the website it gets displayed on, blending in with the rest of the content.

 Basically, a native ad copies the design of the website and makes it look like the ad is just regular content.
-They are by far the most non-intrusive ad format, and that’s one of the main reason why they work so well.
+They are by far the most non-intrusive ad format, and that’s one of the main reasons why they work so well.

 At first, that might seem like a true nightmare.
 Businesses could run native ads and trick users into believing that they’re reading a regular piece of content, when in fact, they’re reading a sponsored post.